 You are here:

-In case of a doctorate by submission of a temporarily protected paper, the doctoral examination shall take place by way of a non-public disputation before the Examination Board.
+In case of a doctorate by submission of a temporarily protected monograph, the doctoral examination will take place by way of a non-public disputation before the Examination Board.

 Disputation or two individual examinations

 In the following cases the disputation will take place before the Examination Board: